moeiscool/Shinobi/README.md

     - It's the CPU indicator, the orange progress bar on the web panel.
     - if you choose not to install or can't then it will just post an error in the log.
     - Sadly there is no dstat for Mac OS.

+# How to Update

+- Overwrite old files.

+`SQL Database`

+- *Rare, please ensure that your structure is actually out of date before doing this.*

+- Backup your SQL data.

+- Run `framework.sql` in your mysql client.

 # To Do